-What are design patterns in microservices?
+What are microservices design patterns?

-Why should you learn about design patterns?
+Why should you learn about design patterns in microservice architecture?

 If you DON’t care about microservices design patterns:

-- your app may perform badly (due to unnecessary calls and inefficient use of resources),
+- Your app may perform badly (due to unnecessary calls and inefficient use of resources),

-- the whole system will be unstable (e.g. connecting and integration issues),
+- The whole system will be unstable (e.g. connecting and integration issues),

-- you might have a lot more maintenance and debugging work to do than you could with better preparation.
+- You might have a lot more maintenance and debugging work to do than you could with better preparation.

-Types of microservices design patterns
+Let’s review microservices design patterns